-On March 1, New York State officials confirmed the first case of the coronavirus within their borders.
+On March 1, 2020, New York State officials confirmed the first case of the coronavirus within their borders.
 According to the Wall Street Journal, Covid-19’s Empire State debut arrived with a woman from Manhattan, who had previously traveled in Central Asia.
 Officials swiftly cautioned against panic.
 Governor Andrew Cuomo dismissed the risks, suggesting that “the seasonal flu was a graver worry,” even criticizing Mayor Bill de Blasio’s move to shutter New York City’s public schools.
-Fast forward to July 1, and an estimated 31,791 state residents have died from the coronavirus, including 22,574 city residents.
+Fast-forward to January 1, 2021, and an estimated 35,000 state residents had died from the coronavirus, including 25,000 city residents.

 A prosaic summary of the pandemic in New York might focus on government mismanagement—including the bizarre state decision to continue sending sick patients to nursing homes—or New York City’s global orientation.
 But the blame quickly fell on the least subtle fact about the city: its density.
 Across the country, opinion columns chastised New York for its original sin, followed by an equally forceful opinion-column pro-density counteroffensive.
 Cuomo waded into the spat, declaring that New York City “must develop an immediate plan to reduce density.”